mudler/LocalAI/docs/content/advanced/_index.en.md

 In order to define default prompts, model parameters (such as custom default `top_p` or `top_k`), LocalAI can be configured to serve user-defined models with a set of default parameters and templates.

-You can create multiple `yaml` files in the models path or either specify a single YAML configuration file.
+In order to configure a model, you can create multiple `yaml` files in the models path or either specify a single YAML configuration file.
 Consider the following `models` folder in the `example/chatbot-ui`:

 ```